hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Intercomm_create.3.rst

 there be no pending communication on peer_comm that could interfere with this communication.

-If multiple :ref:`MPI_Intercomm_creates` are being made, they should use different tags (more precisely, they should ensure that the local and remote leaders are using different tags for each MPI_intercomm_create).
+If multiple MPI_Intercomm_creates are being made, they should use different tags (more precisely, they should ensure that the local and remote leaders are using different tags for each MPI_intercomm_create).